CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 ### Authentication

-As detailed in the CAST Imaging documentation, you can obtain the API Key from the profile in the CAST Imaging UI.
+As detailed in the CAST Imaging Console documentation, you can obtain the API Key from the profile in the CAST Imaging Console UI.

-If you cannot use an API Key, you can authenticate using username and password, by passing the `--user` flag to a command, and set the user's password in the `--apikey` or set it in an environment variable, which name you'll pass to `--apikey:env`
+[//]: # (If you cannot use an API Key, you can authenticate using username and password, by passing the `--user` flag to a command, and set the user's password in the `--apikey` or set it in an environment variable, which name you'll pass to `--apikey:env`)